withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 In most cases, Astro websites will load significantly faster than Nuxt websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/core-concepts/component-hydration).

-Nuxt doesn't support partial hydration, and instead has the user load and rehydrate the entire page in the browser, even if most of the page content is static.
+Nuxt doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 There is no way to disable this behavior in Nuxt.

 Nuxt has great built-in image optimizations, which could make Nuxt a better choice for some image-heavy websites.